(Last updated on August 5, 2024.)

 1. Select Scale from Templates:

 shows Scale Templates.
-Specify Number of Scale Notes and select a scale from the candidates and press OK.
+Specify the Number of Scale Notes, select a scale from the candidates and press OK.

 2. Read Scale from File: